Welcome – to the home of the Carnival City Macsteel National Classic!

-The 36th edition of this popular East Rand classic is back, for a third time in the new Spring slot.
-Diarise 26-27 October 2019 now – our race weekend.
+The 37th edition of this popular East Rand classic will be back on the last weekend of October 2020.
+Diarise 24-25 October 2020 now – our race weekend.
 It is perfectly placed 3 weeks before the Discovery 947 Ride Joburg (aka Cycle Challenge), and one week after the Tsogo Sun Amashova Durban Classic.
-The road race will once again be a premier seeding event for the 2020 Cape Town Cycle Tour.

 We’ve simplified the website to have as much information about each event on one page, and will require that you scroll up/down to find the information.
 Use the menu at the top of the page to select a specific page, or to return back here (click on Home, or the event logo).

 The trail run (5Km) is now a pet-friendly event – bring your fluffy friend, a leash, a poop bag and water.